 Federal and Colorado law prohibit race discrimination in employment.

-Murray Law welcomes the opportunity to provide experienced counsel and representation to persons subjected to race discrimination in employment.
-Steven Murray has successfully represented individuals subjected to race discrimination and employment discrimination in lawsuits before United States District Courts.Race Discrimination Law
+This office welcomes the opportunity to provide experienced counsel and representation to persons subjected to race discrimination.
+Steven Murray has successfully represented individuals subjected to race discrimination, including racial harassment, in lawsuits before United States District Courts.Race Discrimination Law

-Section 1981 of the Civil Rights Act of 1866, as amended by the Civil Rights Act of 1991, prohibits race discrimination in employment-prohibiting race discrimination in the enjoyment of all benefits, privileges, terms, and conditions of employment.
+Section 1981 of the Civil Rights Act of 1866, a federal law, prohibits race discrimination in employment.

-A Section 1981 claim has advantages in comparison to a claim under Title VII or CADA.
-Section 1981, unlike Title VII and CADA, including but not limited to: (1) does not require a claimant to file an administrative claim with the EEOC or state government, i.e. the Colorado Civil Rights Division [CCRD], before filing a lawsuit; (2) does not require the employer to have a minimum number of employees to be sued for race discrimination; and (3) does not contain any limitation on the amount of an award of compensatory or punitive damages.
+A Section 1981 claim has advantages over claims under Title VII or CADA.
+Section 1981, unlike Title VII and CADA, does not: (1) require a claimant to file an administrative claim with the EEOC or state government agency, before filing a lawsuit; (2) require the employer to have a minimum number of employees to be sued for race discrimination; and (3) contain any limitation on the amount of an award of compensatory or punitive damages.

-Race discrimination includes adverse employment actions taken because of race, including but not limited to:
+Race discrimination includes adverse employment actions taken because of race.
+Examples include but are not limited to: